The Best Skip Counting Songs on the Internet (Short Familiar Tunes)

 Listen to all 12 skip counting songs in less than 7 minutes!!

-You can get the skip counting 1-12 songs & flashcards as an instant download.
 BUT you might as well get the math bundle instead.
-It includes all the skip counting songs plus 21 other super important math facts & formulas.
+It includes all 12 skip counting songs plus 21 other super important math facts & formulas; for just a few dollars more.

 math songs to familiar tunes